Rizwan70803/Rizwan70803/README.md

 👋 Hello and Welcome!

 I'm Rizwan , a detail-oriented professional making an exciting transition from a Sales Support background into the world of Data Analytics!
-I am experienced in stakeholder communication, working with sales data in Excel, and creatin pivot tables for reporting. 🚀
+I am experienced in stakeholder communication, working with sales data in Excel, and creating pivot tables for reporting. 🚀

 🎯 About Me